Nancy Kerr

-Nancy Kerr (/kɜːr/; born 1975) is an English folk musician and songwriter, specialising in the fiddle and singing.
+Nancy Kerr (/kɜːr/; born 1975) is an English folk musician and songwriter, specialising in the fiddle and singing—a pioneer in a style of music called fiddle-singing.
 She is a Principal Lecturer in Folk Music at Newcastle University.
 She was the 2015 BBC Radio 2 Folk Awards "Folk Singer of the Year".

 Born in London, she now lives in Sheffield.

 Early life

 Kerr is the daughter of London-born singer-songwriter Sandra Kerr and Northumbrian piper Ron Elliott.

 Career

 Kerr came to prominence in the early 1990s via a musical partnership with fellow fiddle player Eliza Carthy.
 The duo produced two albums – Eliza Carthy & Nancy Kerr (1993) and Shape of Scrape (1995) – before ceasing to work together.
 A retrospective collection of their work (plus three previously unreleased tracks) – On Reflection – was released in 2002.

 Kerr and her mother released an album together – Neat and Complete – in 1996.

 Since 1995, Kerr has worked extensively with Australian bouzouki player and singer James Fagan, whom she married in 2007.
 The duo won the Horizon Award at the inaugural BBC Radio 2 Folk Awards in 2000, and Best Duo at the same awards in both 2003 and 2011.
 Between 1997 and 2008 they released six albums on the Fellside label – Starry Gazy Pie, Scalene (with Sandra Kerr), Steely Water, Between The Dark and Light, Strands of Gold and Station House (with Robert Harbron).
 The album Station House was the result of a collaboration with concertina player Robert Harbron to form the trio Kerr Fagan Harbron.
 In 2010 Kerr and Fagan produced their first completely original collection of songs – Twice Reflected Sun.
 The first track of the album, Queen of Waters, was nominated for the "Best Original Song" category at the BBC Radio 2 Folk Awards in 2011.

 Kerr has also worked with a number of groups, including folk/pop group Epona, Australian folk family band The Fagans and the Tim van Eyken band.
 In 2010 she joined James Fagan, Richard Arrowsmith and Jess Arrowsmith to form Melrose Quartet in her new home city of Sheffield.
 They released a live EP in 2011 called Live at Cheltenham and two studio albums: Fifty Verses in 2013 and Dominion in 2017.
 She has also performed in the trio Simpson Cutting Kerr, with Martin Simpson and Andy Cutting, whose debut CD Murmurs was released on Topic Records on 8 June 2015.